Erfurt: Middle Ages

 In the year 1184, Erfurt was the location of a notable accident called the Erfurter Latrinensturz ('Erfurt latrine fall').
 King Henry VI held council in a building of the Erfurt Cathedral to negotiate peace between two of his vassals, Archbishop Konrad I of Mainz and Landgrave Ludwig III of Thuringia.
 The amassed weight of all the gathered men proved too heavy for the floor to bear, which collapsed.
 According to contemporary accounts, dozens of people fell to their death into the latrine pit below.
 Ludwig III, Konrad I and Henry VI survived the affair.

-The Jewish community of Erfurt was founded in the 11th century and became, together with Mainz, Worms and Speyer, one of the most influential in Germany.
-Their Old Synagogue is still extant and a museum today, as is the mikveh at Gera river near Krämerbrücke.
+The Jewish community of Erfurt was founded in the 11th century.
+Together with the Jewish communities in Mainz, Worms and Speyer, it became one of the most influential in Germany.
+The Old Synagogue is still extant and is a museum today, as is the mikveh at Gera river near Krämerbrücke.
 In 1349, during the wave of Black Death Jewish persecutions across Europe, the Jews of Erfurt were rounded up, with more than 100 killed and the rest driven from the city.
 Before the persecution, a wealthy Jewish merchant buried his property in the basement of his house.
 In 1998, this treasure was found during construction works.
 The Erfurt Treasure with various gold and silver objects is shown in the exhibition in the synagogue today.
-Only a few years after 1349, the Jews moved back to Erfurt and founded a second community, which was disbanded by the city council in 1458.
+Only a few years after 1349, the Jews moved back to Erfurt and founded a second community, which was disbanded by the city council in 1454.
+Because of their exceptional testimony to the life of a medieval Jewish community, the Jewish sites in Erfurt were inscribed on the UNESCO World Heritage List in 2023.

 In 1379, the University of Erfurt was founded.
 Together with the University of Cologne it was one of the first city-owned universities in Germany, while they were usually owned by the Landesherren.
 Some buildings of this old university are extant or restored in the "Latin Quarter" in the northern city centre (like Collegium Maius, student dorms "Georgenburse" and others, the hospital and the church of the university).
 The university quickly became a hotspot of German cultural life in Renaissance humanism with scholars like Ulrich von Hutten, Helius Eobanus Hessus and Justus Jonas.